Fostering a Safe Ringette Community

-Ringette BC will uphold all language contained in the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS).
+Ringette BC fully embraces the principles and language of the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS).
+This commitment guides our policies and practices.

 Respect in Sport